a-dejesus/Jetson-Nano-UART-Digilent-Analog-Discovery-2/README.md

 You need to download Waveforms software to view Analog Discovery 2 output.

 Link to Waveforms download: https://mautic.digilentinc.com/waveforms-download

+Fill out the form and hit "Submit" and the download will prompt after

 Once you've downloaded the software, on boot it will autodetect your device.
 At welcome screen, go to "Protocol" button.
 Set Rate to 115.2k and Ending to Line Feed.